 – Urban gardens

-Average price: €2,700/m².
+Average price: €2,700/m²

 El Saler

-Located in the south of Valencia, in the Pobles del Sur district, El Saler is appreciated for its unspoilt beaches and its natural park, the Albufera.
+Located south of Valencia, in the Pobles del Sur district, El Saler is appreciated for its preserved beaches and its natural park, l’Albufera.
 Rice fields, protected bird species, etc. This urban oasis is ideal for nature lovers.

-Sunset boat trips are popular with families and visiting tourists, and restaurants serve paellas and typical dishes at all hours, such as all-i-pebre, an eel stew with paprika and chilli.
-No one has described the Albufera like Blasco Ibáñez in his pages.
+Boat trips at sunset are very popular with families and tourists, the restaurants serve paellas and typical dishes at any time, such as all-i-pebre, an eel stew with paprika and chili.
+No one has described l’Albufera like Blasco Ibáñez in his pages.

 – Natural beaches